-We strive to provide creative solutions and break new grounds in the media landscape.
+We strive to provide creative solutions and break new ground in the media landscape.

-Click on each boxes below to view more of our work over at YouTube.
+Click on each box below to view more of our work.

 We pride ourselves on being one of the very few teams from Singapore to have produced hit soundtracks and scores from homegrown jingles / short films to working on 8 feature films